albin-johansson/centurion/README.md

 ## How do I use Centurion?

 Before you can get started with using the Centurion components, you must initialize the library.
 Here's how to do just that.
-Refer the in-source documentation or the `docs` folder for more information about the library. :closed_book:
+Refer the in-source documentation or generated Doxygen documentation for more information about the library. :closed_book:

 ```C++
 #include <centurion.h>